 - The children are encouraged to only bring one small toy in from home.
 We ask that the toy is not precious, valuable or electrical, and that it can fit into a pocket.
 Please may you kindly remind your child that if they bring in a toy, it is their responsibility to look after it. - Please feel free to write any general comments about your child's reading in their purple comments book.
 It is also helpful for us to receive some notification of your child having read their book.
-This could be a simple as the title being recorded and a tick put next to it. - Friday, we sent home a letter detailing arrangements for 'Show and Tell' time for Year R. Please take a look at this and make a note of the date for your child's opportunity to 'Show and Tell'.
+This could be a simple as the title being recorded and a tick put next to it. - Yesterday, we sent home a letter detailing arrangements for 'Show and Tell' time for Year R. Please take a look at this and make a note of the date for your child's opportunity to 'Show and Tell'. - Next week, we will be sending home a note explaining the 'word strips' that we will soon be sending home for your child to practise reading and/or spelling.